 2. Harry Potter and the Goblet of Fire – I’m a sucker for quest-type stories like this one.
 It’s got recognizable act breaks between the three tasks, introduces great new characters, provides a lot of humor, and is the first film where the kids enter fully into teenhood.
 The Hogwarts characters we know and love are no longer children, and the pains/pangs of love emerge.
 I love this movie more than it probably deserves, but it also offers an astounding ending that changes the series forever.
 Here’s where the darkness finally takes firm root over the rest of the saga.

 If you’re a die-hard Potter fan, you’ll notice I didn’t include Harry Potter and the Cursed Child in this ranking.
-This would be because the last time I was in London, the play had not yet been created.
-The screenplay in book-format is a bit underwhelming, but I’ll chalk that up to the medium: it’s meant to be performed to a live audience.
+The last time I was in London, the play had not yet been created.
+The screenplay in book-format is a bit underwhelming.
+I’ll chalk that up to the medium: it’s meant to be performed to a live audience.
 People who’ve seen it have great reviews on the experience.
 Next time I hit the UK, you can bet I’ll catch a performance.
 If you’ve seen it, please talk about what it was like in the comments below.

 Related, on RunPee: